OpenZeppelin/ethernaut/README.md

 You can find the current, official version at:
 [ethernaut.zeppelin.solutions](https://ethernaut.zeppelin.solutions)

-### Running locally (development)
+### Running locally (local network)

 1. Install
 ```
 git clone git@github.com:OpenZeppelin/ethernaut.git
 npm install
 ```
-2. Start deterministic testrpc
+2. Start deterministic rpc
 ```
-npm run rpc
+ganache-cli --deterministic
 ```
-3. You might want to import one of the private keys in scripts/rpc.sh to your Metamask wallet.
+3. You might want to import one of the private keys from ganache-cli to your Metamask wallet.
 4. Set target network `ACTIVE_NETWORK` in src/constants.js.
 5. Compile contracts
 ```
 npx truffle compile
 ```
+6. Set src/constants.js ACTIVE_NETWORK to NETWORKS.LOCAL
-6. Deploy contracts
+7. Deploy contracts
 ```
 npm run deploy:contracts
 ```
-7. Start react client
+8. Start react client
 ```
 npm start
 ```

-8. Run solidity tests with
+### Running locally (ropsten network)

+The same as using the local network but steps 2, 3 and 7 are not necessary.

+### Running tests

 ```
 npx truffle test
 ```